The Declaration of Independence is our founding document, so July 4 is our Independence Day.

 Each photo has a unique Web address printed on it, like this:

 This Web address is designed so that only the person with the print can access that picture online.
 However, you can share the Web address with friends or relatives in distant places so they can access your picture as well.
-Just remember, in the URL all of the letters are always lowercase.
+Just remember, in the Web address on the picture, all of the letters are always lowercase.

 The Web page for each picture has different size pictures for different purposes, all easily downloaded for email, Facebook or for making additional prints.